-Solves AX = B for the rational matrix m-by-n matrix X, where A is an m-by-m integer matrix and B is an m-by-n integer matrix.
-Equivalently, solves Ax = b for every respective column vector x in X and b in B.
+Solves AX = B for the m-by-n matrix X, where A is an m-by-m integer matrix and B is an m-by-n integer matrix.
+Equivalently, solves Ax = b for each respective column vector x in X and b in B.